 Changing your phone provider shouldn’t make a difference to your alarm unit.
+It especially should not make a different if your system uses the digital network rather than the analogue network.

 Make a test call via your pendant before the service provider’s engineer leaves your property, just to make sure all is working OK